havockatie/fivem-svehiclelocks/README.md

 	-- Enable Emergency Vehicle locking by emergency job names -- Enable jobs to lock there vehicles based on No Plate -- Black List vehicles will always be locked
+	-- Lights Flash horn sounds, and sets the default alarm when remote locking

 -- [[ Config ]] --